1. CV Examples

 Understandably, internships are often in high demand, making it even more important to get your CV just right.
 You need to make a great first impression quickly and show the hiring manager the qualities that make you an exceptional candidate.

-• How to write an effective internship CV, with tips and tricks
+• How to write an internship CV

 What does an intern do?